 Back matter . . .

-I’ve traveled throughout the UK, France, and Italy gathering the tiny details that make a story feel real, because I believe setting matters and places can change a person.
+I’m fluent in Spanish and conversational in French and Italian — useful for ordering pastries and for the occasional “research trip.”
+I’ve traveled throughout the UK, France, and Italy gathering the tiny details that make a story feel real, because I believe setting matters and a place can change a person.

 My Pack: Rosebud, Ruby, and Sofie